Doenet/api/README.md

 walled gardens and hidden closed-source content.
 Instructors may be building great content, but it's content most of the world cannot see, and if they can see it, they cannot participate as first-class learners.
-A first-class learner can see his/her own progress, view a record their successes.
+First-class learners can see their own progress and view a record of their successes.
 Doenet aims to open these walled gardens and invite learner's everywhere to engage deeply with interactive content by making it easy for content authors to connect their (statically hosted!) pages to something richer than a gradebook.

 In short, it's **"Google analytics for education"**, co-opting the "good" parts of e-commerce to improve open educational materials.